CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 * Journal app Developers - people who design and create the proper specifications for the journal app. they will also test and improve the app for those who use the journal app over time.

+* Other journaling and note taking apps - We will utilize features in similar note taking apps, such as text boxes.
+These apps are considered stakeholders as they will be our competitors.

 ## 3. Functional Requirements (features)